1

 $age --decrypt -i "$identities_file" -o "$tmpfile" "./$name.age" ||

-die "Couldn't decrypt $name.age"
+die "couldn't decrypt $name.age"

 }; fi

-${EDITOR:-vi} "$tmpfile"
+${EDITOR:-vi} "$tmpfile" ||

-[ -f "$tmpfile" ] && {
+[ -s "$tmpfile" ] && {

 mkdir -p "$(dirname "./$name")" ||

-die "Couldn't create category '$(dirname "./$name" | cut -c3-)'"
+die "couldn't create category '$(dirname "./$name" | cut -c3-)'"

 $age --encrypt -R "$recipients_file" -o "./$name.age" "$tmpfile" ||

-die "Couldn't encrypt $name.age"
+die "couldn't encrypt $name.age"

-if $new; then printf '%s\n' "Saved '$name' to the store."; fi
+if $new; then printf '%s\n' "saved '$name' to the store."; fi

-git_add_and_commit "./$name.age" "edit '$name'"
+$git_enabled && git_add_and_commit "./$name.age" "edit '$name'"

 }